-The Willows Motel is in an optimal location for reaching the most important destinations in our area- Grand Coulee Dam, Lake Roosevelt and abundant wildlife.
-At the same time, you'll find that the motel is a wonderful place to relax and unwind from the adventures and stress of the day.
+The Willows Motel is in an optimal location for reaching the most important destinations in our area like Grand Coulee Dam, Lake Roosevelt, Dry Falls, and more.
+At the end of the day, our comfortable and clean rooms are the perfect place to relax and unwind.

 Some of the advantages of our location

-Do you have any questions about possible activities?
+Do you have any questions about things to do in the area?
 We always keep current informational material for you at the front desk!

 Wilbur, which was named after its founding father, Samuel Wilbur Condon, was originally incorporated under territorial law on May 25, 1889, but this incorporation was declared void when Washington became a state on Nov.
 11, 1889.
 However, local citizens immediately set about the task of applying for legal incorporation, which was granted in August 1890.